What is worm composting?

 You can use vermicompost in all the same ways you’d use regular compost.
 The only thing to bear in mind is that worm castings tend to be much more concentrated than regular compost.

-If you’re interested in making your own, check out our worm tea recipe for more information.
+If you’re interested in making your own, check out my worm tea recipe for more information.
 Worm castings make an excellent base for compost tea because they’re so nutrient-rich.

 While composting with worms is relatively simple, problems can still arise.